 The HSS system is a shared system that enables grant recipients to electronically report and update their data on human subjects and clinical trials to NIH; and for NIH agency staff to monitor and manage the data for compliance.eRA Module: Financial Conflict of Interest (FCOI)

-The FCOI Module allows institutional users to manage the Financial Conflict of Interest (FCOI) reporting process for their institution, by reporting the existence of identified FCOIs to the granting agency as required by the FCOI regulation, as it pertains to grants and cooperative agreements (42 CFR Part 50 Subpart F).
+The FCOI Module allows institutional users to manage the Financial Conflict of Interest (FCOI) reporting process for their institution, by reporting the existence of identified FCOIs to the awarding agency as required by the FCOI regulation, as it pertains to grants and cooperative agreements (42 CFR Part 50 Subpart F).
 The internal Financial Conflict of Interest (FCOI) module is used by grants management and program staff for managing the receipt and review of these FCOI reports from institutions.eRA Module: Grant Closeout (GC)

 The Grant Closeout (GC) module is used by agency staff to close grants and to track and monitor the status of the close-out process.
-It interfaces with the eRA Commons where grantees can electronically complete and submit their grant close-out documents.
+It interfaces with the eRA Commons where recipients can electronically complete and submit their grant close-out documents.
 Agency staff use GC to record and process the information necessary to close out a grant.eRA Module: Animal Assurance Record Management System (AARMS)

 The Animal Assurance Record Management System (AARMS) module allows the NIH Office of Laboratory Animal Welfare (OLAW) to manage Animal Welfare Assurance (Assurance) records it receives from grant and contract applicants, including animal assurance records and related correspondence, annual reports, and notifications.
 Institutions must have an Animal Welfare Assurance to receive Public Health Service (PHS) funding for research involving animals or funding from entities that have an agreement with OLAW such as NSF or NASA.
 The module provides staff the ability to create an assurance record, search for an assurance record, send correspondence and notifications to assured institutions and approve, renew, reactivate, inactivate, and archive assurance records.